jundalisay/superb/content/en/research/kepler/harmony/book-1/part-45c.md

 five, six, eight, nine, and so on^^®; since here we are considering plane figures.

-Between the semidiameter, of magnitude 1, and the seventh proportional, of magnitude Ivij, in the [system of] proportion relating to the heptagon, there are six mean proportionals, and the ratio of 1 to IviJ is not that of a number to a number^^^ in a continuous [system of] proportion that is equally long; that is to say, the proportion of the semidiameter to the side of the heptagon is not like that of 2 numbers, that is, it is not Expressible.
+Between the semidiameter, of magnitude 1, and the seventh proportional, of magnitude Ivij, in the [system of] proportion relating to the heptagon, there are six mean proportionals, and the ratio of 1 to IviJ is not that of a number to a number in a continuous [system of] proportion that is equally long; that is to say, the proportion of the semidiameter to the side of the heptagon is not like that of 2 numbers, that is, it is not Expressible.

 For if it were Expressible it would fall into one of the categories {species) already discussed, [those] belonging to the earlier classes, and the seven angles would not be seven but [instead] three or four, which involves a contradiction.

-For the proportion of the sides of the first figures {primarum figurarum) was [deduced] from their angles.^^* Thus it would have been necessary to construct all six mean proportionals in a single step, that is [the mean proportionals] between 1 and Ivij.
+For the proportion of the sides of the first figures {primarum figurarum) was [deduced] from their angles.

+Thus it would have been necessary to construct all six mean proportionals in a single step, that is [the mean proportionals] between 1 and Ivij.

-On the other hand, if Ivij were given in magnitude; then there would be five mean proportion­ als between 1 and Ivj.
-Therefore, if the ratio of 1 to Ivj were then to be that of a cubic number to another cubic number, then first it would be possible to construct lij and liiij in a single step, afterwards, in three steps, three mean proportionals between 1 , lij, liiij and Ivj.^^^ However, if Iv were given in magnitude, again all four intermediate magnitudes would have to be constructed in a single step; which can­ not be done, unless the proportion concerned is Expressible, as above.
+On the other hand, if Ivij were given in magnitude; then there would be five mean proportionals between 1 and Ivj.

+Therefore, if the ratio of 1 to Ivj were then to be that of a cubic number to another cubic number, then first it would be possible to construct lij and liiij in a single step, afterwards, in three steps, three mean proportionals between 1 , lij, liiij and Ivj.

+However, if Iv were given in magnitude, again all four intermediate magnitudes would have to be constructed in a single step; which can not be done, unless the proportion concerned is Expressible, as above.

 The other [examples] are all subsumed under these.

 So we conclude that these Algebraic (Cossicas) Analyses make no contribution to our present concerns; nor do they set up any degree of knowledge that can be compared with what we discussed earlier.

 Now it is appropriate to put a word in here for Metaphysicians in connection with this algebraic treatment: let them consider if they In case it should be supposed that these

 Can take anything over from it to explain its comments are blasphemous.

-One of my
-Axioms,
-since they say that which does not exist friends, a very practiced mathematician,
+One of myAxioms, since they say that which does not exist friends, a very practiced mathematician,
 [a
 Non-entity]
 has no characteristics and no prop- thought they could be left out.
-But nothing is more habitual among Theologians than to erties.2^® For here, indeed, we are concerning our­ claim that things are impossible if they selves with Entities susceptible of knowledge; and involve a contradiction: and that God’s we correctly maintain that the side of the Hepta­ knowledge does not extend to such impossible things, particularly since these
+But nothing is more habitual among Theologians than to erties.2^®

+For here we are concerning our claim that things are impossible if they selves with Entities susceptible of knowledge; and involve a contradiction: and that God’s

+we correctly maintain that the side of the Hepta­ knowledge does not extend to such impossible things, particularly since these